mszoernyi/poker-croupier/README.md

 [![Build Status](https://travis-ci.org/devill/poker-croupier.png?branch=master)](https://travis-ci.org/devill/poker-croupier)

-Robot poker croupier for poker retreats.
-The project is incomplete, and we are looking for contributors.

-# What is a poker retreat

-A poker retreat is a planned event much like a code retreat, but with a slightly different format and purpose.
+Robot poker croupier for lean poker tournaments, an event much like a code retreat, but with a slightly different format and purpose.

 ## The purpose

-A poker retreat's aim is for participants to practice concepts related to lean start ups and continuous deployment.
+A lean poker tournament's aim is for participants to practice concepts related to lean start ups and continuous deployment.
 A poker team is a small group of developers (ideally 4 people forming 2 pairs) whose aim is to incrementally build a highly heuristic algorithm within a one day timeframe that is just smart enough to beat the other robots.
 Professional poker robots are developed for years, so the purpose is definitely not to come up with something really smart, but to be the smartest among the current competitors.
 With this in mind teams can come up with simple to implement heuristics, examine their effect on game play during training rounds, and than improve their algorithm in a similar lean fashion.

 ## The format

-Since no poker retreats have been organized yet the format has not been finalized.
+Since only a few lean poker tournaments have been organized yet the format has not been finalized.
 Everything below is more of a draft.
 Please feel free to contribute your thoughts.

 One possibility is that 45 minute coding sessions are followed by sit-n-go games played by the  robots, and a short break.
 In this case only the last sit-n-go round counts when we determine the winner.
 Other rounds are just for training from which teams can deduce hypothesises, and test them in subsequent training rounds.